Transitioning from College to Career: A Roadmap for Autistic Graduates

 Creating sustainable routines and habits early in your career helps prevent burnout and supports long-term success.
 This might include establishing clear work-life boundaries, developing strategies for managing sensory overload, scheduling regular breaks throughout your workday, or creating systems for tracking tasks and deadlines.

 Pay attention to your energy levels and what depletes or restores you.
 If social meetings drain you, build in recovery time afterward.
+If certain tasks cause stress, see if you can batch them together or develop processes that make them more manageable.
 Sustainability matters more than short-term productivity spikes that lead to burnout.

 Remember that career development is a journey, not a destination.
-Your first job doesn't have to be perfect.
-With patience, self-awareness, and persistence, you can build a career that's both professionally rewarding and personally sustainable.
+Your first job doesn't have to be perfect, and it's okay to make adjustments as you learn what works for you.
+With patience, self-awareness, and persistence, you can navigate this transition successfully and build a career that's both professionally rewarding and personally sustainable.

 About the Author